QLD Event - HR & Safety: Speaking to the Board

 What intelligence do directors actually need to make informed decisions?
 How do you translate complex people and safety risks into the language boards understand and act on?
 Which capabilities separate operational managers from boardroom-ready leaders?

-Join senior HR and HSE leaders at our upcoming Brisbane event to unpack these questions.
-Hear from an expert panel sharing real-world experiences on communicating critical people and safety intelligence in ways boards understand - and act on.
+Join senior HR and HSE leaders at our upcoming Brisbane event for a panel discussion and networking.
+Hear from our expert panel sharing real-world experiences on communicating critical people and safety intelligence in ways boards understand — and act on.

 Why Attend: